eProsima/DDS-Record-Replay/docs/rst/installation/docker.rst

 #.
 Build a |ddsrecord| configuration YAML file on the local machine.
     This will be the |ddsrecord| configuration file that runs inside the Docker container.
-    To continue this installation manual, let's use one of the configuration files provided in :ref:`this tutorial <tutorials_foxglove>`.
+    To continue this installation manual, let's use the configuration file provided in :ref:`this tutorial <tutorials_foxglove>`.
     Open your preferred text editor and copy the configuration example from :ref:`here <tutorials_foxglove_configuring_recorder>` into the ``/<dds_recorder_ws>/DDS_RECORDER_CONFIGURATION.yaml`` file, where ``dds_recorder_ws`` is the path of the configuration file.